Updated April 2017

 The Spyder Leader

 is looser in fit, with a brilliant collar and sleeve design that virtually disappears on the wearer.
-We also love the fit of the lightly insulated Arc'teryx Fission SL
+The Arc'teryx Macai

 feels similar to the Helly Hansen

 - close and cozy - but accomplishes this with careful tailoring instead of the stretchy fabrics of the Alpha